Rules, Policies and Terms of the EC || Bot & Dev || General Discord Server and Community

 However, it is possible that your IP address can be exposed if you access frontend features of bots - this is something we cannot prevent: if you visit a website, they will have your IP address.
 We do not keep any logs of these IP addresses on the limited front-end solutions we offer our members, and we do not retain or cache any user information for more than the required minimum needed to provide the service.
 We may cache an image to serve it to you (such as your avatar), but this will be on the local client end and we will not retain information.
 Any cookies we use are strictly for identifying your account on Discord, and have no tracking value.
 They are required only on front-end bots so your user can control or take actions outside of Discord -> our server.
 We do not track or retain such information for any purpose other than to serve direct Discord <-> User identification, keeping in terms with the Discord Developer TOS.

-[CONT'D] Voice channels by Discord have the capability to all be encrypted with ciphers from the 100% open/patent-free libsodium/NaCl library by default while using the downloadable client and standard DTLS while using the web application.
-While using the downloaded client, voice channels are encrypted using
+[CONT'D] Voice channels by Discord have the capability to all be encrypted with ciphers from the 100% open/patent-free libsodium/NaCl library by default on the downloadable application as well as web client.
+While using the downloaded application or web client, voice channels are encrypted using

 xsalsa20_poly1305encryption requires a network-level access of packets with a developer tool.
 You can check the given status by Discord while connected to a voice channel by clicking the (i) icon next to the "Voice Connected" notice on the bottom left of Discord's client, clicking Debug, and viewing the information page under "flags" rendered.
 It will state an encryption mode/status if applicable.
 If you see the